 newLookupTag is an optional parameter.
-If it is returned, it means that there are more matching Worker ids than can be retrieved by calling this function again with this tag as an input parameter.
+If the returned value is not 0, it means that there are more matching Worker ids than can be retrieved by calling this function again with this tag as an input parameter.

 ids is an array of the Worker ids that match the input parameters.